School starts for 1 million NYC kids amid new vaccine rules

 De Blasio said he does not expect many classrooms to close.

-“We do not expect to seen anywhere near the kind of closures or classroom disruptions that we saw last year,” he said Monday.
+“We do not expect to see anywhere near the kind of closures or classroom disruptions that we saw last year,” he said Monday.

 Meanwhile, other unions for city workers have objected to the mayor’s decision to order employees back into workplaces, saying that if they were performing their jobs well remotely, they should be allowed to continue.